RealityBending/TemplateResults/README.md

 store the data here locally, and generate the documents accordingly, but the data folder will be ignored by git and never uploaded to GitHub.
 This way, you can still have a cool website, an open-access script, but the data is safe with you.
+The only down side is that you have to build it manually (cannot use GitHub actions).

 -   **How to add references?**